-(P.S.
-Be sure to check out my list of the Best Things to Do in Mykonos if you happen to be heading there before or after your trip.)
+P.S.
+Be sure to check out my list of the this list of all the best things to do in Mykonos if you happen to be heading there before or after your trip.

-Caldera Sailing Tour: One of the best things I did was an island-hopping catamaran (photo below!)
+One of the best things I did was an island-hopping catamaran (photo below!)
 It’s a great way to see all the little beaches/islands that you otherwise wouldn’t have time for.
-I can’t remember the company I used, but a lot of people have recommended Captain Ted’s.
+There are a ton of great options here, and a lot of people have recommended Captain Ted’s as well.

 The views are unlike anything you will experience in your life.
 It’s also worth noting that since the hotels are so stunning, and most have insane infinity pools, you’ll probably spend a lot of time at the hotel relaxing, which in my mind is money well spent.